Privacy & Cookies notice

 We may collect, store and use the following kinds of personal data (non-exhaustive list):

-- information that you provide to use for the purpose of registering with us (including names, addresses, delivery information, date of birth, email address); and
+- information that you provide to us for the purpose of registering with us (including names, addresses, delivery information, date of birth, email address); and

-- information that you provide to use for the purpose of subscribing to our website, newsletters and email services; and
+- information that you provide to us for the purpose of subscribing to our website, newsletters and email services as well as, subject to your consent, offers, news and events related to other entities of the Moët Hennessy group either by e-mail, SMS, MMS, telephone or post; and

 - any other information that you send to us or we collect about you (e.g. IP addresses).